 We have never had these items available for separate sale before!
 If you have the 249/250T loco/tender combination in nice shape but missing these items, here is an opportunity to bring those train pieces up to collector value!

-Photo of the manufacturer's data & identification plus the year.
+Photo of the side with the manufacturer's data & identification.

-Only the second 352 box we have ever had available for separate sale!
+A solid box that is clean, complete, square and sturdy.
+It is also the first 2328 box we have ever had available for separate sale!